MIDS-scaling-up/v2/week13/labs/README.md

 * Run the frame classification demo, e.g. ```./imagenet-camera```.
 What is the framerate you are getting?
 Try [other networks](https://github.com/dusty-nv/jetson-inference/blob/master/docs/imagenet-camera.md)
 * Run the object detection demo, e.g. ```./detectnet-camera```.
 What is the framerate now?
 Experiment with [other networks](https://github.com/dusty-nv/jetson-inference/blob/master/docs/detectnet-camera-2.md)
 * Try to image segmentation demo as well: ```./segnet-camera``` Experiment with [other networks](https://github.com/dusty-nv/jetson-inference/blob/master/docs/segnet-console.md)
+* [Earlier in the class](https://github.com/MIDS-scaling-up/v2/tree/master/week07/hw), we trained a DetectNet model on the Kitti dataset.
+Follow [these](https://github.com/dusty-nv/jetson-inference/blob/master/docs/detectnet-snapshot.md) and [these](https://github.com/dusty-nv/jetson-inference/blob/master/docs/imagenet-custom.md) to use it for inference with the detectnet camera demo